panunu/tdd-lectures-2016/assignments/README.md

 Download or clone this repository, and check the folder [assignments/assignment-1-bait-and-lure](https://github.com/panunu/tdd-lectures-2016/tree/master/assignments/assignment-1-bait-and-lure).

-Run the tests by opening "test-tunner.html" in your browser
+Run the tests by opening `test-tunner.html` in your browser.

 ----------------------------------------------